-Section 17, page 32, of the JCQ publication Instructions for conducting examinations provides clarity on who may be present in the examination room.
+Section 17 of the JCQ document Instructions for conducting examinations provides clarity on who may be present in the examination room.

-The following rules relate to centre staff other than exams officers and invigilators.
+Rules relating to centre staff other than exams officers and invigilators

 Senior members of centre staff have a very clear role.
 Principally: